STATEMENT OF FAITH & PRACTICE

 The following information is for the purpose of defining the convictions and commitments of this local body of Christ, LowCountry Community Church.
-Whereas the Bible is our final and absolute authority for all truth and doctrine, this is not intended to supersede that authority.
+Whereas the Bible is the final and absolute authority for all truth and doctrine, this is not intended to supersede that authority.
 Nor is there intention to give final resolution on all truths contained in the Bible.
 The purpose herein is to hold up the truths that are considered the “essentials” of this body of believers.

 STATEMENT OF FAITH: